MISS COOKBOOK

 1 wide mouth gallon glass jar or 2 half-gallon jars (You can use glass bowls in a pinch.)

-Rubber bands or string to secure the cloth onto the jars
+Rubber bands or string to secure the cloth onto the jars.

 1. Wash the apples (do NOT peel) and chop into pieces larger than an inch.
 Don’t throw away any part of the apple.
 Put the pieces, cores, seeds, and stems into clean glass jars or bowls between ½ and ¾ full.

 2. Pour in water until the apples are covered, but leave about 1 to 2 inches at the top of the jar for expansion as the apples ferment.
+If you fill to the top, the mixture may bubble over and run out of the jar during fermentation.
+Not fun.

 3. Stir in the sugar until fully it dissolves.